 To examine the sensitivity of inequality in regard to the statistical unit, we us micro tax data from the canton Bern.
 This data includes housing information’s added from personal registers that allows the construction of a household-identifier for tax units.
 Because this register harmonization is fairly new, we can only use data for one time point (2012).
 Nonetheless, we are able to look at the distribution of taxable income with tax units and then compare it to the distribution we get when we look at households (and pooled income) instead of tax units.
 By comparing these two distributions, we can test the sensitiveness of inequality in regard to different concepts of statistical units.

-Our test shows, that inequality is substantially higher among tax units (Gini=0.48) than among households (Gini=0.44).
+Our test shows substantial higher inequality among tax units (Gini=0.48) than among households (Gini=0.44).
 This can mainly be explained by an upward shift.
 A lot of single person tax units are indeed not living alone.
 When we switch from tax units to households, the share of person effectively living alone decreases drastically.
 62.3% are taxed as single person tax units, while we identify only a share of 37.7% of actual single person households.
 This results in pooling of income and the mentioned upward shift.
 The related relative distribution illustrates the differences (see Figure 4).
 In the distribution based on households lower income units are underrepresented compared to the distribution based on tax units while there is more mass in the upper part of the distribution.

 This mechanism is probably quite similar for the income distribution of Switzerland derived from the aggregated tax statistics.
 Looking at the published tax statistics for the year 2011 the proportion of single (62.1%) to married tax units (37.9%) are similar to Bern, meaning that inequality would be lower if assessed on household level and not among tax units.
 Additionally the hypothesis can be made, that the bias got stronger in recent decades, and accordingly it was less influencing in times when the overlap of fiscal and real households was bigger.